create-dan/create-dan/README.md

 **About Me**:

-⛳ I'm Final year IT undergraduate at Walchand College of Engineering Sangli.
+⛳ Final year IT undergraduate at Walchand College of Engineering Sangli.

 ⛳ Exploring various aspects of computer science.